Chatie/app/README.md

 # chatie-app
-Wechaty Android &amp; Ios App
+Wechaty Android & Ios & Web App

 Chatie.io - Make your own ChatBot in no language, in minutes.